thirdeyemediaom/Esouq-Website/README.txt

 = 1.0.1 =
 - [Fix]: Bug fix and compatibility improvement with CF7 plugin
-- [Fix]: An issue with displaying changelog in Phlox dashboard fixed.
+- [Fix]: An issue with displaying changelog in dashboard fixed.

 = 1.0.5 =
 - [Fix]: Minor bugs fixed.